-North Dakota meets this goal in part.
-Although the state is commended for not requiring local districts to adhere to a state-dictated salary schedule, it should definitively discourage districts from tying compensation to advanced degrees as well as assuming teachers with the most experience are the most effective, thereby ensuring that the highest steps on the pay scale are not determined solely by seniority.
+Texas meets only a small part of this goal.
+While the state may articulate the starting salary that a teacher should be paid, it should not require districts to adhere to a state-dictated salary schedule.
+Although the state is commended for not basing its schedule on advanced degrees, it should actively discourage districts from tying compensation to advanced degrees.
+The state should also discourage salary schedules that assume teachers with the most experience are the most effective and ensure that the highest steps on the pay scale are not determined solely by seniority.